 Process of Backtesting

-One can build a model using of Excel VBA and test it later with R (if needed).
-Apart from this, testing on simulator can give insight into the problems faced during execution of a strategy.
+One can build a model using Excel VBA and test it later with R (if needed).
+Apart from this, testing on a simulator can give insight into the problems faced during execution of a strategy.
 Stimulator behaves like an exchange which can be configured for various market conditions.
-For simulator testing the implementation of testing system would require additional knowledge for C++/java.
+For simulator testing, the implementation of the testing system would require additional knowledge for C++/java.

-Since some of the people are not from technical background and do not have requisite amount of coding experience, however, coding experience do assist in advising team in a better fashion.
+Since some of the people are not from a technical background and do not have the requisite amount of coding experience, however, coding experience do assist in advising team in a better fashion.

 Platforms Used for Backtesting

 Apart from Excel VB, a quick backtesting software for certain kind of strategies (for mainly technical trading) can be done using special platforms such as Amibroker, Tradestation and Ninja Trader.
-Amibroker has a good range of technical indicators while the benefit of TradeStation is that its coding language is very English like.
+Amibroker has a good range of technical indicators while the benefit of TradeStation is that its coding language is very similar to English.
 NinjaTrader uses the very widely used and exquisitely documented C# programming language and the DotNet Framework.

 Typical Backtesting Parameters to Evaluate a Trading System

 - Success Ratio

 After understanding the basics of backtesting you can practice it using Excel.
 Here’s a more technical article on Backtesting Long Short Moving Average Crossover Strategy using an excel spreadsheet.